David's Special Places

 Here are a few of the places that David considers special.
 For some of them the reason is obvious for others the reason is quite simply that something about them touched his soul.
 They are listed in alphabetical order.

-On our trip I carried a camera and to this day cannot recollect why I never felt compelled to lift it to my eye.
-Yes, I have visited other places where great “crimes” were perpetuated on people including a Stalin era mass grave near Ekaterinburg and other places where many people lost their lives including The Alamo, Culloden, Gallipoli and the 9 11 Memorial.
-None come close to Dachau and the “evil” that took place there.
+On our visit I carried a camera, and to this day I can’t explain why I never once felt compelled to lift it to my eye.
+I’ve been to other places where terrible crimes were committed—a Stalin era mass grave near Ekaterinburg and other places where many people lost their lives including The Alamo, Culloden, Gallipoli and the 9 11 Memorial.
+None of them come close to Dachau, or to the particular kind of evil that was made ordinary there.

 ‘Those who cannot remember the past are condemned to repeat it’